Pet CVs for renting: how to get a landlord to accept your pet (2026)

 Next steps: what to do once you’ve sent a landlord your pet’s CV

-When the Renters’ Rights Act launches in England in May 2026, a landlord will have four weeks to reply to your request and your pet CV.
+When the Renters’ Rights Act launches in England in May 2026, a landlord will have 28 days to reply to your request and your pet CV.
 But it’s worth following up once you’ve sent your request.
 In your follow-up, reiterate your pet’s key details.

-Whatever happens with your pet, we hope you’ll both be enjoying a new home soon.
+Whatever happens with your pet, we hope you’ll both be enjoying a new home soon, and hopefully you’ll both be signing that tenancy agreement in no time.

 And we know it’s easy to get confused by insurance, especially when you’re a renter trying to find somewhere to live.
-That’s where our pet insurance can help.
+That’s where our we can help.

 With up to £20,000 vet fee cover on our Complete Care plan, 24/7 access to a video vet, and a host of ManyPets Perks, ManyPets pet insurance is there to help.
 For life with your tailmate.